 1. On customer that receives the promotional product,

-On the other hand, for the person that uses the promotional gift, the more applicable the free item, the more the consumer will be likely to use it.
+On the other hand, for the person who uses the promotional gift, the more applicable the free item, the more the consumer will be likely to use it.
 Therefore, more other potential customers will see it.

 This will make your company’s name and logo more well-known to more people.
-In turn, they might be converted into customers if the promotional gift is of good quality, or uses attractive branding.
+In turn, they might be converted into customers if the promotional gift is of good quality or uses attractive branding.

 Sense of Accomplishment